bootpack/bootpack/README.md

 The `src` directory contains starter files to get your project off the ground quickly.

 #### Webpack: Process
-The webpack task runner builds the site with the following commands:
-- `npm run build` will build production.
-- `npm run watch` builds development mode and watches for file changes.
-- `npm start` builds development mode, watches for file changes, opens the browser and refreshes when files change.
-1. The `dist` directory is cleaned on first built or modified on change (`npm start` or `npm run watch`).
+1. The `dist` directory is cleaned on first built or modified on change (`npm run watch`).
 2. `src/**/*.html` is copied to `dist/**/*.html`
-3. Favicons are generated and injected into the dist index.html file from the `src/favicon.png` file.
+3. Favicons are generated and injected into the dist index.html file from the `src/favicon.png` file and output to `dist/favicons/[favicon].ext`.
 4. Bootstrap components are imported into the index.js and output to `dist/index.js`.
 5. CSS/SCSS files in `src/css/` and `src/scss/` are bundled together, minified and output to `dist/styles.css`.
 6. Images and fonts are copied from `src/images` -> `dist/images` and `src/fonts` -> `dist/fonts`.